logicblocks/pathological/README.md

 # pathological

 A thin but complete wrapper of Java NIO2 for Clojure.
+Requires Java 1.7 or greater.

 ## Install